 Beautiful Lake Logan in Pisgah National Forest is part of an Episcopal church retreat center that now welcomes individuals and couples!
 They have a variety of accommodations including large cabins and lodge that will accommodate groups of up to 150 people.
-Individual rooms when available are just $116 a night (2018 rate).
-Meals are available at very reasonable prices.
+Individual rooms are often available, so book your own personal lakeside retreat.
 The center, located on the Forest Heritage National Scenic Byway, is open year round.

 In their Sit 'n' Whittle Village, six cabins and a lodge were moved from the Great Smoky Mountains National Park and reconstructed here in the 1930s.
 Lakeside Cabins each have four bedrooms, sleep eight, and include lake-view decks, kitchenettes, and gas fireplaces.
 The Retreat House with a full kitchen is ideal for groups up to 14.
 Their Eastside Cabins are white clapboard with spacious porches and are perfect for individuals and couples.
 One Eastside Cabin sleeps eight in four bedrooms and has a full kitchen.